paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 ## Capital Formation, what’s that?

 Even though times have changed over the past decade, not much has changed in how we measure an economy.
+Gross Capital Formation – the total quantum of new capital investments in the economy – is at 31 percent of GDP in FY23.
+US is around 20-25% and China is at around 35-40% (both in GDP terms).

 Check out the excerpt from the budget speech by the Finance Minister of India earlier this year,